microsoft/aerial_wildlife_detection/readme.md

 ```

+## Using a built-in AI model
+AIde ships with a series of built-in models that can be configured and customized for a number of tasks (image classification, object detection, etc.).
+See [this page](doc/builtin_models.md) for further instructions on how to use one of the built-ins.

 ## Writing your own AI model
 AIde is fully modular and supports custom AI models, as long as they provide a Python interface and can handle the different annotation and prediction types appropriately.
 See [here](doc/custom_model.md) for details.